Gateworks would like to introduce software support for the AVC8000nano Mini-PCIe card on the Ventana Single Board Computers.

 Gateworks has added driver support for the AVC8000nano in it’s Yocto Linux board support package.
 This driver support will reveal 8 video interfaces in Linux, such as /dev/video0, /dev/video1, etc. These video interfaces can then be accessed using GStreamer.

 Figure 3: The AVC8000nano installed on a Gateworks Ventana SBC with 8 analog cameras connected

 The OpenCV software library could be used to stitch the different inputs together to create a seamless panorama.

-For more information and sample GStreamer pipelines, please visit our Software Wiki Pages:
+For more information and example GStreamer pipelines on how to use this card, please visit our Software Wiki Page:

 Future blog posts will cover streaming multiple camera inputs as well as adaptive bitrate streaming!
 Please subscribe to the Gateworks blog to the right!